The Pitfalls With A Project Larger Than LifeReading Time: 11 minutes

 On our shoot for the first episode, it looked like this.

-When progress started for the 2014 shoot, the first task at hand was to strengthen the team and add as many players as possible.
-The team grew from 4 people to 12, but in the end I think that it was still a small number for what we were trying to achieve, and this ties into the fourth and final problem: the scale.
+When progress started for the 2014 shoot, the first task was to strengthen the team and add as many players as possible.
+The team grew from 4 people to 12, but in the end, I think that it was still a small number for what we were trying to achieve, and this ties into the fourth and final problem: the scale.

-I think a fault of mine which derailed the production many times was that I tried to make the production fit what people anticipated it to be.
-After our crowdfunding the exposure was immense, I was having to record interviews for Italy’s biggest TV channel, attend media meetings, and take online interviews.
+I think a fault of mine that derailed the production often was that I tried to make the production fit what people anticipated it to be.
+After our crowdfunding, the exposure was immense; I recorded interviews for Italy’s biggest TV channel, attended media meetings, and took online interviews.
 The concept was gaining the attention I had always wanted it to.
 Yet, it was the concept that was gaining the attention, not the end project.

-One article stated; “This isn’t the production value I’m used to seeing in a typical web series.
+One article stated, “This isn’t the production value I’m used to seeing in a typical web series.
 This looks like it could be on AMC right after The Walking Dead.”
-The Welsh National newspaper said ‘Barry Boys Set to Rival Game of Thrones’.
-This gave me the biggest emotional high I had ever had, but these types of comments started to change the project.
+The Welsh National newspaper said ‘Barry Boys Set to Rival Game of Thrones.’
+This gave me the biggest emotional high I had ever had, but these comments started to change the project.
 My biggest fear was that series wasn’t going to be what everyone expected it to be.
-After the crowdfunding was completed we had around 6 months to gather all of the new props, gear and set stuff before we could start shooting again in the winter holidays.
-Within that time I, bit by bit, started to expand at the script and change into something a little bigger which fit the picture people had of it.
+After the crowdfunding was completed, we had around 6 months to gather all of the new props, gear, and set stuff before we could start shooting again in the winter holidays.
+Within that time, I, bit by bit, started to expand at the script and change into something a little bigger, which fit the picture people had of it.

-I think these four things combined has more or less anchored Grim with little distance covered, at one point it was a somewhat manageable project, we had our struggles like any creative venture.
-We all believed that it could have been something much more if we had funding to get better equipment, realistic props and authentic costumes, but unfortunately the success of the concept became too much weight to make it a reality.
+I think these four things combined have more or less anchored Grim with little distance covered; at one point, it was a somewhat manageable project; we had our struggles like any creative venture.
+We all believed that it could have been something much more if we had funding to get better equipment, realistic props, and authentic costumes, but unfortunately, the concept’s success became too much weight to make it a reality.

 Andras’ Study From Dark Nights

-That’s really where we are at right now, finding the format that suits the project best, the initial format was unsustainable, it was too long and too enduring especially for people who weren’t really contractually obliged to do anything.
-We were a small project, it become very big, now I think to bring it to life we might have to return to the roots and keep it compact or this might just not ever happen.
+That’s really where we are now, finding the format that suits the project best; the initial format was unsustainable; it was too long and too enduring, especially for people who weren’t really contractually obliged to do anything.
+We were a small project; it became very big, now I think to bring it to life, we might have to return to the roots and keep it compact, or this might not ever happen.